edge-trial/Support/ReadMe_v1.md

 - The information about consumable dataset for a particular Notebook can also be found in the metadata of Notebook description.

 To see the content of deployed CSV dataset, open the file in the dataset folder.
-See figure below.
+Refer the figure below.

 ![Dataset Information in NB](/_images/contentdsnb.png)